ronoaldo/swgoh/README.md

     swgoh -profile ronoaldo -mods -optimize-set 'Critical Chance'

+### Character and Arena stats

+It is possible to display single character or your arena team statistics using the -stats or -arena switches.
+To display statistics from a single character, type:

+    swgoh -profile ronoaldo -stats -char Tarkin

+And to display the current stats of your arena team, use the -arena option:

+    swgoh -profile ronoaldo -arena

 ### Caching

 Caching is performed in your personal folder, `$HOME` on *nix machines, using a file named `swgoh.*yourprofile*.*mods or roster*.json`.